Skip to main content

 For Planning:

-• Choose one primary address for deposits if possible
+• Use one primary Neutron address for deposits when possible

 • The system is designed to be transparent and user-controlled